Soulthym/bash-3d-viz/README.md

 # bash-3d-viz
 bash-only 3D-visualisation in the CLI
+so far it does use awk to set-up the lookuptable, but runs only in bash for the rendering part it does use fixed point arithmetic